-Source: Australian Institute of Housing and Welfare (2018)323
+Source: Australian Institute of Housing and Welfare (2018)323 significant percentage are aged over 55, which means that many social housing tenants may be unable to work.

 Due to increasing house and rental prices and a lack of affordable housing options, there are limited pathways for people to transition from social housing into the private market.
 As private market prices have risen, the gap between it and subsidised social housing has increased.